 The number of unique root domains

-The number of unique root domains linking to you is one of the most important ranking factors.
-You might have too many links from the same domain but having a link from multiple unique root domains is stronger than having multiple links from a single root domain.
+The number of unique root domains linking to you is one of the most crucial ranking factors.
+You might have too many links from the same domain but having a link from multiple unique root domains is more vital than having multiple links from a single root domain.

 Page rank of the linking page

 Not all the pages are equal.
-Links from the pages that are with higher PageRank is a bigger factor than getting a link from the pages that are with lower page rank.
+Links from the pages with higher PageRank is a more significant factor than getting a link from the pages with lower page rank.
 Focus on getting a link from pages that are with higher page ranks.

-Getting a link from relevant pages from your field of authoritative website carry more value than the pages which are non-relevant or neutral websites
+Getting a link from relevant pages from your field of the authoritative website carries more value than the non-relevant or neutral pages.

 Link from the homepage

-As you already know to interlink within the website is one of the important factors and most of the interlinks link back to the homepage to make it more authoritative and getting a link from the home page of a unique root domain carries more weightage than the links from other pages from the same root domain.
+As you already know, interlink within the website is one of the essential factors, and most of the interlinks link back to the homepage to make it more authoritative getting a link from the home page of a unique root domain carries more weightage than the links from other pages from the same root domain.

 Number of do-follow and no-follow links

-A healthy balance between do-follow and no-follow links.
+A healthy balance between do-follow and no-follow links is essential.
 Google officially stated that they do count on do-follow links.
-But, concentrating only on a do-follow link can be a bad strategy, because the no-follow backlink from a webpage with great traffic can still bring web traffic.
+But, concentrating only on a do-follow link can be a flawed strategy because the no-follow backlink from a webpage with significant traffic can still bring web traffic.

 Ex: The SIP is the best way to learn SEO